bsurfer/ship/README.md

 - run different versions of debian OS
 - Portable

 Note
 ------------
-Developed and tested at debian wheezy, only!
+Developed and tested in debian and derivatives, only!

 Requirements